mawinkler/moadsd-ng-server/README.md

 The user inside the container is unprivileged but uses the same uid and gid as your hosts user.

 ## Get it up and Running
-Depending on whether you start from scratch or have already played with MOADSD-NG the following two chapters will guide you.
-First is applicable, when you're going to start from scratch, second if you're alredy using MOADSD-NG.

-### Preparations Required when Starting from Scratch
-If you're starting from scratch you need to connect to your cloud account(s) now.

 **Run moadsd-ng-server**

 First, run the server with